Get

 As scent hounds, it’s very unlikely for Beagles to enjoy leisurely walks around the neighborhood.
 They can spend several minutes in a particular area and prefer to track scents rather than stick to the sidewalk.
 While a backyard isn’t necessary, it’ll be significantly enriching for Beagles to spend time off-leash to sniff around freely.

 Beagles aren’t known to be yappy, but they’re loud howlers.
-The purpose of the howl is to alert hunters of game and help the other dogs find each other.
+The original purpose of their howl was to alert hunters of game and help the other dogs find each other.
 So, while howling may be a nuisance and noise disturbance to neighbors, it’s a purposeful and useful function for Beagles.

 Overall, Beagles are active, highly curious, and friendly.
 They need daily exercise in wide open spaces, and it can be difficult to reduce their howling.
 So, even though they’re relatively small dogs, they’re not the best apartment dogs.